uktrade/jupyters3/README.md

 - Uploading arbitrary files, such as JPEGs, and viewing them in Jupyter or downloading them, works.

+- Copying and renaming files don't download or re-upload object data from or to S3.
+"PUT Object - Copy" is used instead.

-- Requests to S3 are host-style, using a custom domain for the bucket, rather that path-style.
+- Requests to S3 are host-style, using a custom domain for the bucket, rather than path-style.

 - All objects stored in S3 are encrypted with `AES256` encryption.
 This is not configurable: it is not possible to turn this off or to encrypt using a specific KMS key.